code-423n4/2024-11-ethena-labs/README.md

 #### 2. Blacklisting

 A set of addresses that are blacklisted for the purpose of transfer restrictions.
-In any case blacklisted addresses cannot send or receive tokens, apart from burning their tokens.
+In any case blacklisted addresses cannot send or receive tokens.
 Only the blacklist manager specified by the admin can add or remove blacklisted addresses.

 #### 3. Token Redistribution